 It is also integral to understand the main components of an image and what of the components contribute to the image size and which of them can be controlled.

 File Type: Now, you cannot really control the number of pixels before reducing the size, but there is a step you can do to further optimize the reduction in size.
 This step is choosing the right format for your image.
-The file type or format you chose will determine the image size as well as the quality it retains even after its size is reduced.
+The file type or jpg format you chose will determine the image size as well as the quality it retains even after its size is reduced.
 The two most important formats used universally are Bitmap and GIFs.
-Bitmap means that the image will be composed of pixels and individual pixel would have an assigned position and color but the most common type of Bitmap files is called JPEG and PNG.
+Bitmap means that the image will be composed of pixels and individual pixel would have an assigned position and color but the most common type of Bitmap files is called JPG format and PNG.

-JPEG image type is so widely and commonly used that every person who’s ever had to deal with images is familiar with it.
+JPEG image type is so widely and commonly used that every person who’s ever had to deal with resizing images is familiar with it.
 JPEGs are widely popular because of their quick loading speeds and incredibly low sizes but they may show a loss in quality after a certain reduction in size.

 PNG is superior to JPEG when it comes to quality because it provides you with a lossless reduction in size but their loading speed is slower than JPEG.